carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 #### Alternative library separators and shorthand

-Examples are using `.` to separator significant terms in library names, and `/` to separate the package name in shorthand.
-For example, `package Time library "Timezones.Internal";` with shorthand `Time/Timezones.Internal`.
+Examples are using `/` to separator significant terms in library names, and `//` to separate the package name in shorthand.
+For example, `package Time library "Timezones/Internal";` with shorthand `Time//Timezones/Internal`.

 Note that, because the library is an arbitrary string and shorthand is not a language semantic, this won't affect much.
 However, users should be expected to treat examples as best practice.

-##### `/` separators

-We could instead use `/` for both separators.
-For example, `package Math library "Stats/Internal";` with shorthand `Math/Stats/Internal`.
+We could instead use `.` for library names and `/` for packages, such as `Time/Timezones.Internal`.

 Advantages:

--   Only uses one separator, so users don't need to switch.
--   Creates an intuition that libraries are like filesystem paths.

-Disadvantages:

--   Obscures distinction between the package and library, reducing readability.
+-   Clearer distinction between the package and library, increasing readability.
 -   We have chosen not to
     [enforce filesystem paths](#strict-association-between-the-filesystem-path-and-librarynamespace)
     in order to ease refactoring, and encouraging a mental model where they may match could confuse users.

-In this case, the understandability advantages of distinct separators outweighs the benefit of any singular separator.
+Disadvantages:

+-   Uses multiple separators, so people need to type different characters.
+-   There is a preference for thinking of libraries like filesystem paths, even if they don't actually correspond.

+People like `/`, so we're going with `/`.

 ##### Single-word libraries

-We could stick to single word libraries in examples, such as replacing `library "Algorithms.Distance")` with `library("Distance"`.
+We could stick to single word libraries in examples, such as replacing `library "Algorithms/Distance"` with `library "Distance"`.

 Advantages: